kakatcy/pro-mern-book/README.md

 **Chapter 12 notes:**
 1. New Directory Structure
      - split source code into three directories, moved browser-specific and server-specific files to new directories called browser and server respectively.
+2. Basic Server Rendering
+     - implemented the About page and compared browser-rendered version and server-rendered version.